ccmothes/ges_health_study_app/README.md

 (HIA) conducted for the GES neighborhoods published in January 2024.
 This HIA is available online in both [English](https://drive.google.com/file/d/1X5zeZe-dITYX2soG2wS891wp51Bb9oww/view?usp=drive_link) and [Spanish](https://drive.google.com/file/d/1fSWFgGYCd_53V4Po7EITAXYR04tNHefr/view?usp=drive_link).
-Due to the statutory limitations of our funding, we were not able to collect primary health or environmental data as part of the GES Community Health Study.
-Therefore, we included only data that were publicly available or had already been collected during previous research efforts.
+The scope of the GES Community Health Study focuses on using data data that are publicly available or have already been collected during previous research efforts.

 We further refined and updated (when needed) our HIA data for inclusion in the interactive mapping tool to ensure we were presenting data that were (A) sufficient